bread-tan/Blurbspot/README.md

 Blurbspot
 =========

-Welcome to the project "Blurbspot"
+Welcome to the project "Blurbspot!"

 About
 -----
-Blurbspot is a website, which gives you the latest Blurbs about your favourite bands.
+Blurbspot! is a website, which gives you the latest Blurbs about your favourite bands.
->A blurb is a short summary or promotional piece accompanying a creative work
+> A blurb is a short summary or promotional piece accompanying a creative work.
+This project aims to simplify updating a user on their favourite artist or band.
+This is done by displaying to the user, the biography, images, social media interactions and songs of the artist.
+By doing so, the user is kept up to date with all the recent happenings of their favourite band.

 Architecture
 ------------
-* The web page consists of a front end made in PHP and styled using Bootstrap 3.0.
+* Front End: Made in PHP and stylized using Bootstrap 3.0.
-* The back end consists of pythn scripts to crawl, parse and scarpe the web for static as well as dynamic data from various sources.
+* Back End: Consists of python scripts to crawl, parse and scrape the web for static as well as dynamic data from various sources.

 Members
 -------
-* Sheraz Jason
+* Sheraaz Jason
 * Rohit Varma
 * Archit Shukla